OSCNWeb/oscn-news/_posts/2020-06-09-upcoming-oral-arguments.md

 [118,782](http://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=118782) -
 Lynne Miller, Robert "Bob" Thompson, William "Bill" Nations, and Dick Reynolds vs Stephen Ellis

-Oral presentation in this mater remains set for June 10, 2020 at 10:30 a.m.
+Oral presentation in this matter remains set for June 10, 2020 at 10:30 a.m.
 Counsel for the parties will appear in person.
 The Oklahoma Judicial Center will remain closed to the public.

 [Live Feed](https://youtu.be/oBFIN-q6L7I)